BrianSemiglia/RxCacheMap/README.md

 ## Description

-Cache the output of rx observables using cacheMap, cacheFlatMap, cacheFlatMapLatest and cacheFlatMapUntilExpired.
+Cache/memoize the output of rx observables using cacheMap, cacheFlatMap, cacheFlatMapLatest and cacheFlatMapUntilExpired.

 ## Usage